 So, when it comes to watering, you won’t have to worry much.
 Should you experience a season with particularly low rainfall, consider supplementing with some additional water once a week.
 Otherwise, your acacia limelight will get all the water it needs from the natural rainfall.

-It’s also always a good idea to support your cognata with some additional fertilizer during springtime, which will help boost growth.
-Any native fertilizer will do the trick.
+It’s also always a good idea to support your cognata with some additional fertiliser during springtime, which will help boost growth.
+Any native fertiliser will do the trick.

 Pruning will be the only laborious aspect of your acacia cognata care.
 Pruning can be done to promote plant health, vigorous growth and maintain shape and size.

 How much you will want to prune your cognata will depend on where you’re growing it.
 For instance, for an acacia cognata hedge, you will want to prune more regularly to ensure the right shape and size.

 In general, you can cut back as much as half of your acacia cognata hedge using a sterilized pair of garden shears.

 Pests, Problems & Diseases